ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 export const endpointUrl = tfenvtest.endpointUrl;
 ```

-Let's go through different blocks of code and describe each block and what they mean.
+Let's go through different blocks of code to describe each block and what they mean.
 At the top it just imports different libraries `@pulumi/pulumi`, `@pulumi/aws` and `@pulumi/awsx` then, initialize the config object to get some values from the configuration file, in this case, the configuration value is `dbPassword` which we set up earlier.
 Then we create a VPC called `custom` using `awsx.ec2.Vpc` object.
 This class encapsulates a complete configuration of an AWS network, including the actual VPC itself, in addition to public and private subnets, route tables, and gateways, across multiple availability zones.
 But in this example, we use private and public subnet addresses to use for our DB and Elastic Beanstalk respectively.

 The next block creates a security group using `aws.ec2.SecurityGroup` to enable TCP ingress for SQL port.
 Later, we use this security group for our database.
 The next step is to create a subnet group with private subnet ids using `aws.rds.SubnetGroup`.